memgraph/docs/mage/applications/power-grids-application.md

 By examining the grid through a graph, we can simulate the behavior in case of a critical failure.
 The graph should provide enough information to predict potential shortcomings.
-We can also simulate new elements such as transformers or high voltage transmission lines to find the most apropriate locations.
+We can also simulate new elements such as transformers or high voltage transmission lines to find the most appropriate locations.

 ## Where to next?